Henrietta Szold: Death and burial

-On February 13, 1945, at age 84, Henrietta Szold died in the same Hadassah Hospital she helped to build in Jerusalem.
+On February 13, 1945, at age 84, Szold died in the same Hadassah Hospital she helped to build in Jerusalem.
 She was buried in the Jewish Cemetery on the Mount of Olives in Jerusalem.
 From 1948 to 1967, the Mount of Olives was cut off from the rest of Jerusalem by the 1947–48 Civil War in Mandatory Palestine and the 1949 Armistice Agreements.

 After Israel regained the region in the Six-Day War, Kalman Mann, then-director general of Hadassah Medical Center, went with a group of rabbis to the cemetery to assess the condition of Szold's grave.
 They found that it had been paved over by a road built by the Jordanians, who had also vandalized many grave markers.

 They were able to locate Szold's burial site using a cemetery chart and "counting the indentations in the ground".
 The grave was later rebuilt and remarked with a new stone marker in an official ceremony.